 I’m also happy to see that many Nigerian travellers are gradually putting visa struggle days behind us.
 I mean, it still is a struggle to get to certain places but thanks to companies like Naija Nomads, who are making efforts to take us to unconventional places, we’re having more unique (stress-free) options for travel.

 Who doesn’t love a good weekend stay?
 I think we can expect to see more of these in 2019.
 I’ve seen a number of new beach houses and relatively cheap hotel weekend stay pop up on my timeline and social media feeds recently.

 My ad-hoc travel plans are also filled with a few of these.
 I’ll write a separate post about some of the places I plan to spend my weekends in.
 I hope you share yours with me in the comment section, so we can discover new places together…

 We can also expect to see more visits to places that look good on Instagram…

 Finally, destinations like the Benin Republic and Ghana saw an influx of Nigerian travel enthusiasts in the past two years.
 I think visits to the latter country may increase this year, while visits to Benin may decrease slightly…

 More Visits to Ghana, Less Visits to Benin Republic

-Of course, none of these are guaranteed to actually happen.
+Of course, none of these is guaranteed to actually happen.
 I’m writing them based on intuition, social media trends I have observed and conversations with people in the Nigerian travel space.
 I’m excited to see how the travel year will eventually turn out to be.
-Hopefully, it would be even more exciting than the past years.
+Hopefully, it would be even more exciting than in the past years.